langxuelang/tflite_c_api_android_demo/README.md

 demo come from https://github.com/terryky/android_tflite

-The android_tflite use the c++ api of tflite。 this demo show how to use c api of tflite in Android
+The android_tflite use the c++ api of tflite.
+This demo show how to use C api of tflite on Android NDK.

+We have two ways to get the C API Lib.

+1.use bazel compile the source c api code
+2.unzip the tflite aar to get the .h and .so

 See how to get the Tflite C API lib https://www.tensorflow.org/lite/android/development